PaddleRoundThePier is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you.

 Self-Draining Scupper Plugs

-How they work:
+How kayak scupper valves work:

-• Keeps deck drier while maintaining drainage
+• Keeps your deck significantly drier while maintaining drainage capability

 DIY Scupper Plugs

-• Wine corks with paracord loops
+• Wine corks with paracord loops for easy removal

-• Foam pipe insulation
+• Foam pipe insulation cut to size

-• Rubber stoppers from hardware stores
+• Rubber stoppers from hardware stores (under $2 each)

 DIY Instructions:

-1. Measure your scupper hole diameter
+1. Measure your scupper hole diameter at the top

-2. Get rubber stoppers slightly larger than the hole
+2. Get rubber stoppers slightly larger than the hole diameter

-3. Drill a small hole through the center
+3. Drill a small hole through the center of the stopper

 4. Thread paracord through and tie knots on both ends

-5. Test fit and trim if needed
+5. Test fit and trim if needed for proper seal

 How to Install and Remove Scupper Plugs?